Symposium, Workshops, and Hackathon

 Hackathon

 Create something incredible with a team of your peers during the 26-hour hackathon.
 Starting on Saturday morning and ending on Sunday afternoon.
-AEC Tech’s Hackathon is an event for all levels of programmers, developers, engineers, and others, additionally, it is aimed for attendees to collaborate, network, build new relationships, and generate new ideas and processes for the AEC community.
+AEC Tech’s Hackathon is an event for all levels of programmers, developers, engineers, and others.
+Additionally, it is aimed at allowing attendees to collaborate, network, build new relationships, and generate new ideas and processes for the AEC community.

 AGENDA